Special Considerations in People With HIV

 Diagnostic and Laboratory Testing for COVID-19 in People With HIV

-The Panel recommends using the same approach for diagnosis of SARS-CoV-2 infection in people with HIV as in those without HIV (see SARS-CoV-2 Testing) (AIII).
-There is currently no evidence that the performance characteristics of nucleic acid amplification testing (NAAT) for diagnosis of acute SARS-CoV-2 infection differ in people with and without HIV.
-The Panel recommends against the use of serologic testing as the sole basis for diagnosis of acute SARS-CoV-2 infection.
-However, if diagnostic serologic testing is performed, the results should be interpreted with caution, especially in patients with HIV because cross-reactivity between antibodies to SARS-CoV-2 and HIV has been reported.3
+The Panel recommends using the same approach for diagnosing SARS-CoV-2 infection in people with HIV as in people without HIV (AIII).
+See Testing for SARS-CoV-2 Infection for more information.
+There is currently no evidence that the performance characteristics of nucleic acid amplification tests (NAATs) and antigen tests differ in people with and without HIV when diagnosing acute SARS-CoV-2 infection.
+The Panel recommends against the use of serologic testing as the sole basis for diagnosis of acute SARS-CoV-2 infection (AIII).
+However, if diagnostic serologic testing is performed in a patient with HIV, the results should be interpreted with caution because cross-reactivity between antibodies to SARS-CoV-2 and HIV has been reported.31

 Correlation of CD4 Count in People With HIV and COVID-19

-The normal range of CD4 T lymphocyte (CD4) cell counts in healthy adults is about 500 to 1,600 cells/mm3.
-Persons with HIV and CD4 count of ≥500 cells/mm3 have similar cellular immune function to persons without HIV.
+The normal range for CD4 counts in healthy adults is about 500 to 1,600 cells/mm3.
+People with HIV who have a CD4 count of ≥500 cells/mm3 have similar cellular immune function to those without HIV.
 In people with HIV, a CD4 count <200 cells/mm3 meets the definition for AIDS.
-For patients on ART, the hallmark of treatment success is plasma HIV RNA below the level of detection by a PCR assay.
-Lymphopenia is a common laboratory finding in patients with COVID-19; in patients with HIV, clinicians should note that CD4 counts obtained during acute COVID-19 may not accurately reflect the patient’s HIV disease stage.
+For patients receiving ART, the hallmark of treatment success is a plasma HIV RNA measurement below the level of detection by a polymerase chain reaction assay.
+Lymphopenia is a common laboratory finding in patients with COVID-19; therefore, in patients with HIV, clinicians should note that CD4 counts obtained during acute COVID-19 may not accurately reflect the patient’s HIV disease stage.

-There have been some reports of persons with advanced HIV who have presented with COVID-19 and another coinfection, including Pneumocystis jirovecii pneumonia.4,5 In patients with advanced HIV with suspected or confirmed SARS-CoV-2 infection, clinicians should consider a broader differential diagnosis for clinical symptoms and consider consultation with an HIV specialist (AIII).
+There have been some reports of people with advanced HIV who have presented with COVID-19 and another coinfection, including Pneumocystis jirovecii pneumonia and other opportunistic infections.32-36 In patients with advanced HIV who have suspected or laboratory-confirmed SARS-CoV-2 infection, clinicians should consider HIV-associated opportunistic infections in the differential diagnosis of clinical symptoms and consider consulting an HIV specialist.

 Clinical Presentation of COVID-19 in People With HIV